aryoungkim/Short-Term_Electricity_Demand_Prediction/README.md

 <br/><https://ictc.org/program_proceeding><br/>
 <https://ictc.org/sites/ictc2023a/media?key=site/ictc2023a/abs/P2-18.pdf><br/>

-The main code about preprocessing is private.
+The main code about preprocessing is private.<br/>
 And, If you are curious about the seq2seq model, please refer here.
 <https://ictc.org/sites/ictc2023a/media?key=site/ictc2023a/abs/P2-17.pdf><br/>